[UPDATED OCTOBER 2023]

 Your dog’s joints are protected by smooth cartilage lubricated by joint fluid, which enables the bones to glide over each other with the minimum of friction.
 This helps to absorb the shock and bounce every time your dog races to catch a ball or jumps up to play.

 But as your dog gets older, there can be less of this cushioning fluid around the joints, causing stiffness.
-So if your dog’s reluctant to grab the lead and go for a walk, try our all-natural YuMOVE supplements.
-They contain Hyaluronic Acid to help lubricate and cushion your dog’s joints, as well as high-strength ActivEase ® Green Lipped Mussel and Glucosamine.
-YuMOVE is proven to work in just 6 weeks, helping to soothe stiffness, support long-term joint health and promote mobility.
+So if your dog’s reluctant to grab the lead and go for a walk, try our high-quality YuMOVE Joint Care supplements.
+They contain Hyaluronic Acid to help lubricate and cushion your dog’s joints, as well as high-strength ActivEase® Green Lipped Mussel and Glucosamine.
+The YuMOVE Joint Care range is clinically proven to work in just 6 weeks, helping to soothe stiff joints, support joint structure and help support mobility.